 During the presentation, I added a few characteristics of the growth (bull) and decline (bear) stages of the business cycle:

-Top (Peak) versus Bottom (Trough)
+From Top (Peak) to Bottom (Trough)

-Although the image above may suggest that Mastering Conditional Growth™ is entirely related to longwave business cycles, it is not.
-Conditional Growth is related to every event, condition, circumstance, or lifecycle a company is involved in or exposed to, including the Venture Lifecycle, Product Lifecycle, Customer Lifecycle, and Growth Lifecycle.
+Although the figure above may suggest that mastering Conditional Growth is entirely related to longwave business cycles, it is not.
+Conditional Growth relates to every cyclical event, condition, or circumstance a company is part of or exposed to.